-Social Security’s rules recognize a wide variety of impairments that affect multiple body systems which, if severe enough, may qualify for disability benefits with the Social Security Administration.
+Social Security’s rules recognize a wide variety of congenital disorders which, if severe enough, may qualify for disability benefits with the Social Security Administration.
 These conditions include, but are not limited to, the following:

 Non-Mosaic Down Syndrome

 There are many other impairments that can cause deviation from, or interruption of, the normal function of the body or interfere with development; for example, congenital anomalies, chromosomal disorders, dysmorphic syndromes, metabolic disorders, and perinatal infectious diseases.
 In these impairments, the degree of deviation or interruption may vary widely from individual to individual.
 Therefore, the resulting functional limitations and the progression of those limitations also vary widely.
 For this reason, Social Security evaluates the specific effects of these impairments on you under the listing criteria in any affected body system(s) on an individual case basis.
 Examples of such impairments include trisomy X syndrome (XXX syndrome), fragile X syndrome, phenylketonuria (PKU), caudal regression syndrome, and fetal alcohol syndrome.

 Under the Listing of Impairment, Social Security sets forth the following requirements for Non-mosaic Down Syndrome: